List of songs recorded by Paul McCartney

 Paul McCartney is an English musician who has recorded hundreds of songs over his career of more than sixty years.
-As a member of the Beatles, he formed a songwriting partnership with his bandmate John Lennon that became one of the most celebrated in music history.
+As a member of the Beatles, he formed a songwriting partnership with his bandmate John Lennon that became the most celebrated in music history.
 Some of McCartney's famous Beatles compositions include "Hey Jude", "Penny Lane", "Let It Be" and "Yesterday", the last of which being one of the most covered songs of all time.
 After the band's break-up, he recorded his 1970 lo-fi album McCartney, which he composed and performed alone, containing songs including "Maybe I'm Amazed".
 It was followed by his first solo single, "Another Day", and Ram (1971), which he recorded with wife Linda McCartney.

 For the remainder of the 1970s, McCartney released music with the rock band Wings, recording many of his well-known songs, including "Live and Let Die", "Jet", "Band on the Run", "Listen to What the Man Said", "Silly Love Songs", "Let 'Em In" and "Mull of Kintyre".
 Wings went through numerous line-up changes, but were primarily composed of the core trio of the McCartneys and English musician Denny Laine.
 Before the break-up of Wings in 1981, McCartney recorded the 1979 Christmas song "Wonderful Christmastime" and his second solo album, McCartney II (1980), which showcased a new wave, synth-pop and electronica style, evident on "Coming Up" and "Temporary Secretary".
 Like his first solo album, he composed and performed it alone.
 In 2020, McCartney released McCartney III, which he composed, performed and produced alone, like its two predecessors.